MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/introduction-to-ndis-6-85.md

 ### UDP Segmentation Offload (USO) Offload

-NDIS 6.85 introduces [NVGRE Support with UDP Segmentation Offload (USO)](nvgre-support-with-udp-segmentation-offload.md).
+NDIS 6.85 introduces [Supporting NVGRE in UDP Segmentation Offload (USO)](nvgre-support-with-udp-segmentation-offload.md).
 NDIS miniport, protocol, and filter drivers, as well as NICs that perform USO, should support NVGRE and VXLAN encapsulations.

 ## Implementing an NDIS 6.85 driver